-Yesterday, Christina Aguilera screwed up the lyrics to the Star-Spangled Banner in front of more people than anyone ever had screwed up the anthem in front of before.
-Today she’s taking a beating for it.
+Christina Aguilera screwed up the lyrics to the Star-Spangled Banner in front of more people than anyone ever had screwed up the anthem in front of before at the Super Bowl in 2011.
+And she took a beating for it.

 But we don’t think that’s fair.
 For one thing, her mistake (“what so proudly we watched, at the twilight’s last reaming”) wasn’t nearly as bad as, say, trying to sell pizza with billboards of Hitler.
 Plus, her screw up wasn’t even close to the worst we’ve heard over the years in far more laugh-inducing, ear-plugging, terrorist-pleasing renditions.